 This Quarterly Report on Form 10-Q contains certain "forward-looking statements" within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995 with respect to our business, financial condition, liquidity, and results of operations.
 Words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "could," "would," "will," "may," "can," "continue," "potential," "should," and the negative of these terms or other comparable terminology often identify forward-looking statements.
 Statements in this Quarterly Report on Form 10-Q that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Securities Exchange Act of 1934, as amended, and Section 27A of the Securities Act of 1933, as amended.
-These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in Item 3 "Quantitative and Qualitative Disclosures About Market Risk," and the risks discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 in Item 1A under "Risk Factors" and the risks detailed from time to time in our future reports filed with the Securities and Exchange Commission (the "SEC").
+These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from the results contemplated by the forward-looking statements, including the risks discussed in Market this Quarterly Report on Form 10-Q in Item 1A under "Risk, Factors" and the risks discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 in Item 1A under "Risk Factors" and the risks detailed from time to time in our future reports filed with the Securities and Exchange Commission (the "SEC").
 These forward-looking statements include, but are not limited to, statements about:

-- our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - the commencement of future clinical trials and the results and timing of those clinical trials; - our ability to successfully commercialize CHEMOSAT and HEPZATO, generate revenue and successfully obtain reimbursement for the procedure and system; - the progress and results of our research and development programs; - submission and timing of applications for regulatory approval and approval thereof; - our ability to successfully source certain components of CHEMOSAT and HEPZATO and enter into supplier contracts; - our ability to successfully manufacture CHEMOSAT and HEPZATO; - our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; and - our estimates of potential market opportunities and our ability to successfully realize these opportunities.
+- · our estimates regarding sufficiency of our cash resources, anticipated capital requirements and our need for additional financing; - the commencement of future clinical trials and the results and timing of those clinical trials; - our ability to successfully commercialize CHEMOSAT and HEPZATO, generate revenue and successfully obtain reimbursement for the procedure and system; - the progress and results of our research and development programs; - · submission and timing of applications for regulatory approval and approval thereof; - · our ability to successfully source certain components of CHEMOSAT and HEPZATO and enter into supplier contracts; - our ability to successfully manufacture CHEMOSAT and HEPZATO; - our ability to successfully negotiate and enter into agreements with distribution, strategic and corporate partners; - the impact of macroeconomic conditions, including inflation, recession, and changes in fiscal policies on our business; - · our estimates of potential market opportunities and our ability to successfully realize these opportunities.